 Lately I have come across a myriad of blog posts, articles, conferences and stories detailing a mysterious and ominous Federal Government Category Management initiative.
 I decided to do more research on the subject.
 I noticed two things immediately:

 Your contract ends soon, and your customer will issue a new RFP.
+Who's worried?
+Over time the scope has increased, and the contract is now a significant element of the customer's business model.

 According to many contracting officers, there is no such thing as over communicating when it comes to bidding on a contract.
 The most successful government contractors will ask the contracting officer intelligent and thoughtful questions to gain the most information possible about the Request for Proposal (RFP).